From Running To Triathlon: 7 Helpful Tips On How To Make The Transition

 High mileage running is also counterproductive to triathlon success because it can decrease the bike’s leg muscle strength and mass and increase the risk of injuries due to the high impact and longer recovery.

-We tend to like to work on our strengths, but our dedication to improving our weaknesses can make bigger gains.
+We tend to like to work on our strengths, but our dedication to improving our weaknesses can make bigger gains for race day.

 A person biking down a road surrounded by trees and grass.